nt246/physalia-lcwgs/day_2/markdowns/00_introduction_v2.md

 [4.
 Genotype calling](https://github.com/nt246/physalia-lcwgs/blob/main/day_2/markdowns/04_genotype.md)

-You are now going to learn how to build your first pipeline in ANGSD for data processing and filtering.
+You are now going to learn how to build your first ANGSD command for data processing and filtering.

 [click here](https://github.com/nt246/physalia-lcwgs/blob/main/day_2/markdowns/01_filtering.md) to move to the next session.